 Vegan Grain Stew with Sweet Potatoes, Hazelnuts and Crispy Bread Crumbs: 45 min recipe of a hearty, flavorful and nutritious vegan stew.
 Perfect for autumn!

 When it’s chilly outside and it’s getting dark at 3 p.m.
 It’s a good time to have a bowl of steaming stew made of whole grains and fresh seasonal vegetables for lunch or dinner.
-Stews are very easy to make and there are so many varieties of them (remember my German stew recipes?)
-I improvised with stews for quite a while and I’d like to share some stewing wisdom with you.
+Stews are very easy to make and there are so many varieties of them I improvised with stews for quite a while and I’d like to share some stewing wisdom with you.
 Although you can freely improvise with grains, meat, vegetables and sauces, there are some general rules to make your stew tasty:

 - Start with meat, fish or vegetables.
 Try roasting your beets before putting them to the stew.
 Their flavor will be preserved inside the crust.
 Same counts for meat: sear it in batches before stewing.